stefan-jung/stefan-jung.org/src/pages/plugin-terminology.md

 * **Termchecker for DITA and XLIFF** - Check terminology in DITA and XLIFF files with Schematron rules.
 Read more on [Termchecker for DITA and XLIFF](/plugins/terminology-checker-dita-xliff.html).
 * **Terminology Harvester** - Harvest new terms from translation memories (.tmx) or XLIFF files (.xlf or .xliff).
 Read more on [Terminology Harvester](/plugins/terminology-harvester.html).
 * **TBX/MARTIF** - You can generate TermBase eXchange (TBX) files to share your terminology with your translation vendor.
 Read more on [TermBase eXchange (TBX)/MARTIF](/plugins/terminology-tbx.html).
+* **ODS Export/Import** - You can export your terminology in a specific language as an OpenDocument Spreadsheet.
+This is helpful to localize/review your terminology.
+Read more on [OpenDocument Spreadsheet (ODS)](/plugins/terminology-ods.html)

 Next steps
 ==========